seiyria/steam-avg-pct-cli/README.md

 # steam-avg-pct-cli
 A simple way to get steam stats.
+Eventually I'd like to make a web UI, but until Steam removes the following clause from their [Terms of Use](http://steamcommunity.com/dev/apiterms), or makes a "shareable" API key system, that can't easily happen (everyone would need to register their own API key, worst case).

+> You agree to keep your Steam Web API key confidential, and not to share it with any third party.
+This license is personal to you and specific to your Application.
+You agree that you will be personally responsible for the use of your Steam Web API key.

-Pre-requisites:
+## Pre-requisites:

 * nodejs

-Usage:
+## Usage:

 * Download the repository (via `git clone` or download zip)
 * Run `npm install`
 * [Obtain an API key from Steam](http://steamcommunity.com/dev/apikey)
 * Run `node index.js --api-key=XXX --vanity-url=yourvanityurl` or `node index.js --api-key=XXX --steam-id=yoursteam64bitid`

-A sample output is as follows:
+## Sample Output
 ```
 $ node index.js --api-key=XXX --vanity-url=seiyria
 Resolving vanity url "seiyria"...